Boralex Enters into Definitive Agreement to be Acquired by Brookfield, alongside La Caisse, Supporting its Next Phase of Growth as a Standalone Private Company

 Transaction rationale for Brookfield and La Caisse

 Brookfield, together with its institutional partners including Brookfield Renewable Partners will participate in the Transaction through its flagship infrastructure strategy.
-Under the terms of the agreement, La Caisse will increase its ownership to 30% from 15% with Brookfield acquiring the remaining 70%, for $37.25 per common share in cash, representing a 36.4% premium to the 30-day volume weighted average trading price for the period ending March 20, 2026.
-The Transaction implies a total equity value of approximately $3.8 billion and a total enterprise value of approximately $9.0 billion ($9.7 billion on a Combined1 basis)2.
+Under the terms of the agreement, La Caisse will increase its ownership to 30% from 15% with Brookfield acquiring the remaining 70%, for $37.25 per common share in cash, representing a 36.4% premium to the 30-day volume weighted average trading price, for the period ending March 20, 2026, the last full day of trading prior to the first media report of a strategic review of alternatives.
+The Transaction implies a total equity value of approximately $3.8 billion and a total enterprise value of approximately $9.0 billion ($9.7 billion on a Combined3 basis)4.

 The Transaction is underpinned by a high-quality asset base and compelling value creation opportunities that Brookfield and La Caisse are uniquely positioned to deliver on.
 Boralex has ~3,800 megawatts of wind, solar, hydro and battery energy storage assets, with over 90% of them contracted for an average term of 10 years, diversified across Canada, France, the U.S., and the U.K. In addition, the Corporation is advancing a portfolio of projects under construction or ready to build totaling ~300 MW, along with ~750 MW of secured projects.
 With backing from Brookfield and La Caisse, Boralex will be able to accelerate the development of its project pipeline including ~1,600 megawatts of advanced-stage development projects, and an additional ~5,600 megawatts of mid- and early-stage pipeline located in strategic markets.